Argyris Adalis

 The historic town hall of Mytilene

-Two-story eclectic building, with strong neoclassical elements.
-It was built in 1900, funded by the Municipality, to house its services.
-Today, the first floor of the building has been converted into a meeting and ceremony hall (of the Municipal Council), while the ground floor houses the Library and various cultural activities of the Municipality.
+Two-storey eclectic building with strong neoclassical elements.
+Built in 1900, funded by the Municipality, to house its services.
+Today, the first floor of the building has been converted into a meeting hall (of the Municipal Council) and ceremonies, while the ground floor houses the Library as well as various cultural activities of the Municipality.

 1900